YosefBreak/Fyllo/README.md

 # Fyllo
 Hi,
-here you can trace my progress toward the interview.
+here you can track my progress toward the interview.
 I'll upload projects and some examples of fresh written automation tests in java.